JasperLue/firstGit/REDDME.md

-My First time using Github
+My First time using Github.
+My name is Jasper lue.